RenatoUtsch/dotfiles/README.md

 ## Vim/Neovim

 You only need to run `stow vim` for both Vim and Neovim, as the config files are shared between both of them.
+Internally, the Neovim structure of folders is used, as it's better than vim's.
+The dotfiles try to preserve the default XDG directory structure as much as possible.

 ## Tmux